RISCV-MYTH-WORKSHOP/riscv_myth_workshop_may22-kevinpinto98/README.md

 ![Program](Images/calculator_final_waveform2.png)

+Kindly note that the complete code for the calculator can be found in the "calculator_solutions.tlv" file in the "Day3_5" directory.

 ## Day 4: Basic RISC-V CPU Microarchitecture
 In Day 4 we have implemented the basic microarchitecture for the RISC-V ISA.
 The figure below depicts the basic microarchitecture that we will be implementing today.